 Foil balloons are made from a metalized nylon.
 They are not biodegradable, but can be reused by deflating the balloons with a straw small enough to fit inside the balloon inflation valves.
 Learn how to deflate a foil balloon here.

 To keep our world clean and beautiful, responsibly use and dispose of items – including balloons – properly.
 Keep foil balloons weighted and out of the air to prevent potential power outages if contact happens with power lines.

 Are helium-filled balloons bad for the environment?

-When released into the atmosphere, helium, the second most abundant element in the universe, has no negative effect on the environment and in fact, escapes into space.
-While periodically there are supply chain delivery challenges, new sources of helium are constantly being discovered in countries around the globe such as Canada, Qatar, and Russia.
+When released into the atmosphere, helium, the second most abundant element in the universe, has no adverse effect on the environment and, in fact, escapes into space.
+While there are periodic supply chain delivery challenges, new sources of helium are continually being discovered in countries around the globe such as Canada, Qatar, and Russia.